Yews to Eucalypts

 White Pioneering into Waipawa: (Central Hawkes Bay)

-What became known by the Europeans as Central Hawkes Bay was previously a place prized by the Maori people for eels and accessible freshwater via the Waipawa River.
+What became known by the Europeans as Central Hawkes Bay was previously a place prized by its owners the Maori people for eels and accessible freshwater via the Waipawa River.
 With Europeans came the acquisition of tracts of land from the Maori owners.
 Waipawa (pronounced Wy-pah-Wa) saw it’s first European landholders arriving from 1854 onward whose purpose was to acquire the land for farming.
 Frederick Abbott took up the first holding alongside the Waipawa river that would in time become the township of Waipawa.
+It was originally named Abbotts Ford or Abbotsford before being returned to it’s original name of Waipawa.
 In 1857 the first store was opened in Waipawa by Messrs Fitzgerald and Du Noyer.
 Not long after European settlers began to arrive and the establishment of a township began.
 Of course, this would bring business and tradespeople to the town.
 In the case of our Hancock family, it was trade and business in the form of a brickworks.

-By November 1867 Walter had relocated the family to the emerging township where he had set up brick-making and sales with a fellow brick-maker named T. B. Smith.
+Initially settling in Motuotaraia, Walter and Louisa would soon join Louisa’s brothers family, William Hall and Ellen (nee Regan) taking up land near Waipawa in the Township of Sedgwick.
+Section No 1, block number 47, Patangata district.
+(November 1867.)
+Walter would set up a brick making and sales yard with a fellow brick-maker and settler, named T. B. Smith.
 The business was called Smith and Hancock and was located in their ‘yard’ next to the hotel, ‘Sedgwick Arms’.
 The Sedgwick Arms would be totally destroyed by fire on the 17th of August 1869.

 Hawke’s Bay Herald, 23 November 1867

 It would be reasonable to believe that the bricks produced by Walter and his business partner were used in the construction of the township and nearby dwellings.
 Waipawa enjoyed a period of popularity with agricultural farms soon becoming common in the area.
 Whilst Waipawa enjoyed modest success in development of the Central Hawkes Bay region, it would undergo a sharp decline of occupancy in more modern times and remains presently a small township enjoying popularity with day-trippers and fishermen in this pretty rural locale.
 Many of the colonial buildings in the main street of Waipawa were reportedly taken down in the mid 1980’s due to disrepair, from being long abandoned.
-There do not appear to be any entries for Walter as a run-holder in the Hawkes Bay area and this should not be surprising given that he was a London native whose trade (brick-making) would not have seen him have any experience of agricultural work.
+There is a mention of the Hancock’s at the Central Hawkes Bay Museum with Walter recorded as a ‘laborer.’
+To date neither the museum nor the writer have had the opportunity to view/locate any of the bricks from the brickworks but the CHB team are very keen to secure one if possible to be curated into the Waipawa historical collection.

-Water and Louisa’s last two children Harriet and William were born in Waipawa in 1869 and 1870.
+It was also in 1867 that a further daughter Elizabeth Hancock would be born at Motuotaraia.
+Elizabeth’s aunt Ellen Hall (nee Regan) was instrumental in assisting with her birth and became her godmother.
+Walter and Louisa’s last two children Harriet (known as Annie) and William were born in Waipawa in 1869 and 1870.
 Alison Clarke wrote in her book (2012, Born to a changing world) that in rural New Zealand European women giving birth at this time were fifty percent more likely to have a dangerous birth than their counterparts in the city and that one in eleven children would not live past their first birthday.
 She attributed much of this to the remoteness of access to skilled midwives or doctors.
 She wrote that in most cases when was help available, it was only the most straightforward of births that often local women were equipped to manage.
 Any complications or subsequent infections almost always resulted in an undesired outcome.

 HAWKE’S BAY TIMES, VOLUME 17, ISSUE 960, 7 MARCH 1871

-Walter died on the 7th September in 1871.
+Walter died in Napier on the 7th September in 1871.
 Walter’s death was registered at the Napier Court House (reg 1871/1041).
 According to his certificate of death Walter died of a disease of the brain.
 There is very little information on this certificate, notably it does not even mention Louisa.
-Which leads me to believe that he and Louisa may have parted before his death?
-To date, I’ve not been able to locate a cemetery location for Walter.
-This could also indicate that there is no headstone or marker available at the site of his burial.
+To date, I’ve not been able to definitively locate a cemetery location for Walter.
+This could indicate that there is no headstone or marker available at the site of his burial.
 What I strongly suspect is that Walter is buried in the Old Napier Cemetery located on Hospital Hill in Napier.
-I know Walter had been in care for several months before his death because of his ‘lunacy’, I know he died of a brain injury, I know he was no longer with Louisa.
-Whilst records for the Old Napier Cemetery have not provided me with a match yet, I’m confident this is where his remains were interred.
+I know Walter had been in what we would now call psychiatric custodial care for several months before his death because of his ‘lunacy’, I know he died of a brain injury, I know he was no longer with Louisa.
+Whilst records for the Old Napier Cemetery have not provided me with a match yet, I’m confident this is the most likely place where his remains would be interred.
 Despite the records I am also comfortable that Walter was only 38 when he died.
+I walked the distance from where the hospital had once stood on Hospital Hill in Napier and it was a short direct route downhill to the cemetery.

 Children of Walter and Louisa Hancock